-Interested in launching Hadoop with Amazon Web Services (AWS)?
+Interested in launching the MapR Converged Data Platform in Amazon Web Services (AWS)?
 We've expanded cloud deployment options for MapR on AWS.

 MapR worked closely with AWS to develop AMIs (Amazon Machine Images) that enable hourly usage of the MapR Distribution on AWS.
 These AMIs, which are pre-loaded and pre-configured with the MapR software and the required supporting operating system, should be launched via instructions on this page using Cloud Formation Templates.
 Cloud Formation Templates automate the provisioning of the resources required to form a MapR cluster, and ensure that the MapR software is installed properly.